![]() |

 The ideal runtime environment for a business application must be both fast and stable.
 Performance bottlenecks and critical failure points in the underlying virtual machine can compromise an otherwise well-written application, affecting everything from user experience to data integrity.

-Conventional VM architecture forces a trade-off.
-The execution stack, used for managing routine calls and variables, is a source of both performance overhead (from setting up and tearing down a "stack frame" for every call) and critical errors (the dreaded stack overflow).
+Conventional VM architecture presents a trade-off.
+The execution stack, used for managing routine calls and variables, is a source of both performance overhead (from setting up and tearing down a "stack frame" for every call) and critical errors (stack overflows).
 Similarly, simple, low-level bytecodes are easy for a compiler to generate but require the VM's interpreter to work harder, executing many instructions and slowing down the application.

 This is built on two core principles: